 Bacalar Lagoon is located near the border with Belize, 125 miles (202 km) from Tulum, and it’s started to become more and more popular in the past few years (thank you, social media!).
 It’s easy to get from Tulum to Bacalar.

 The lake is close to 30 miles long, making it the second largest freshwater lake in the country, but it’s very narrow, merely 1 mile wide.
-The crystal clear waters, which display 7 different hues of blue, are perfect for snorkeling and swimming, one of the many ways in which you can enjoy Bacalar Lagoon.
+The crystal clear waters, which display (more than!)
+7 different hues of blue, are perfect for snorkeling and swimming.

-Other activities include taking one of the best Tulum boat tours there are, cruising the massive lake, or simply relaxing by the shore and exploring town.
+That’s one of the many ways in which you can enjoy Bacalar Lagoon, though.
+Other activities include taking one of the best Tulum boat tours there are, or simply relaxing by the shore and exploring the town.

-You can otherwise take the ADO bus from Tulum to Bacalar and visit on your own, but I strongly recommend going on a boat tour on the lagoon, as it’s the best way to experience it.
+You can take the ADO bus from Tulum to Bacalar and visit on your own.
+I strongly recommend going on a boat tour on the lagoon, though, as it’s the best way to experience it.

 Go on a Day Trip to Cancun

-Cancun is one of the most bustling, vibrant cities in Quintana Roo, and you should definitely visit it on a day trip from Tulum, especially if you won’t include the city as part of your Mexico itinerary.
+Cancun is one of the most bustling, vibrant cities in Quintana Roo.
+You should definitely visit it on a day trip from Tulum, especially if you won’t include the city as part of your Mexico itinerary.

-Cancun offers the perfect balance between a busy metropolis, with plenty of restaurants and bars, nightclubs, shopping avenues and attractions, and the glorious, peaceful beaches of the Caribbean.
+Cancun offers the perfect balance between a busy metropolis, with plenty of restaurants, nightclubs, shopping avenues, and the peaceful beaches of the Caribbean.

-It will prove to be quite a contrast to Tulum’s more laid-back atmosphere, so it makes one of the best excursions in Tulum if you’re looking for a change of scene and some city vibes and bustle.
+It will prove to be quite a contrast to Tulum’s more laid-back atmosphere.
+It makes one of the best excursions in Tulum if you’re looking for a change of scene.

 Cancun has two main areas, Downtown Cancun and the Hotel Zone.
 The latter is more touristy and features most of the restaurants, bars, and resorts, as well as being right by the coastline.